TGlock/G9/README.md

   `send_buffer, send_html, send_json, send_stream, send_text, send_error, send_file`

-The send_xxxx (buffer, html, json, stream, text, error, and file) functions all have the same signature:
+  The send_xxxx functions all have the same signature:

   `(response, status = response.statusCode, data = response.body, hdrs = {}, max_age = 0)`

-  The response object, a http status code, data, http headers and max-age for cacheing.
+  The response object, an http status code, data, http headers and max-age for cacheing.

   Other than the response, all are defaulted.

   IMPORTANT:
   - Content-Type should/must be explicity set prior to invoking send_stream and send_buffer
   - Because g9 provides the native node request and response objects to handlers there is complete freedom send responses as needed.
 In this case response.end() must be called.
-Use of send_xxxx functions will automatically invoke response.end().
+  - Use of send_xxxx functions automatically invokes response.end().

 ---
 ### Static Files ###